 No “ooohs” and “ahhhhs” came from our chattering lips as we landed at the base camp—a pebbly beach across the river from the falls, with little but a mucky path leading to rows of mosquito-netted hammocks.
 The rain softened to a drizzle, too late, and the falls misted indifferently out of the clouds surrounding the tepuis’s peak.
 Surely everyone saw them, through dripping eyelashes, or from below the damp hoods of raincoats that the vigilant had kept on hand.
 But no one said a word about his or her first glimpse of the world’s highest waterfall; no cameras were urgently snatched from waterproof cases.
 Our travellers’ instincts were overwhelmed by our soggy predicament.

 This isn’t standard decorum for the world of waterfalls, which relies on superlatives and exclamations: tallest, biggest, widest.
 Waterfalls are symbols of power and eternity, of nature’s brutal force and humbling timelessness, the pawns of romantic poets.
-Thomas Hardy wrote in his poem “Under the Waterfall:”
+Thomas Hardy wrote in his poem “Under the Waterfall:” “The purl of a runlet that never ceases/ In stir of kingdoms, in wars, in peaces; With a hollow boiling voice it speaks/ And has spoken since hills were turfless peaks.”

 It’s this power and perpetual quality that draws people from across the world to Niagara, Victoria, Iguazú and, of course, Venezuela’s Angel Falls.
 But the destination status given to so many of these falls risks transforming them into more than simply natural wonders, where entertainment and accessibility are given priority and nature is reshaped to accommodate man.
 Like Angel Falls, Iguazú (South America’s other great waterfall) is protected by a national park system.
 The site is monumental, a collection of 275 falls cascading across three kilometres.
 But the park’s paved roads and air-conditioned buses, its sanitized paths and lineups for boat rides, while making a virtue of accessibility, simultaneously tame its natural force.